 We really do not even need these prepackaged foods in our diets.
 You can absolutely avoid them, and make your own items at home.
 Save your health and avert an allergic reaction!

-Have you ever eaten something and simply ate too much?
+Have you ever eaten something and found you sat their eating and eating.
+Then you don't feel well because you ate too much?
 Did it have "natural flavors" in it?
-While I am not gonna blame all of my thickness or big booty on the industry, these flavors are designed to engage receptors in the brain making you crave them and want more!
+While I am not gonna blame all my thickness or big booty on the industry, these flavors are designed to engage receptors in the brain making you crave them and want more!

 This goes way back for me and make sense, now.
-When I was a cheerleader in junior high, we were forbidden to drink pop.
+When I was a cheerleader in junior high, we not allowed to drink pop.
 Number one, it is dehydrating, number two it is dehydrating!
-It is designed to make you thirsty, so you want another and another and so on.
+By design it will make you thirsty, so you want another and another and so on.
+Raking in more profits for soda companies while expanding your waist line.
 Can you see where I am going with this?
-We are simply lining the pockets of Coca-Cola and Pepsi, all because the flavor additives are designed to make you want to drink more and more of their products.
+We are simply lining the pockets of Coca-Cola and Pepsi, all because the flavor additives were designed to make you want to drink more and more of their products.

 We are being manipulated through our foods to fatten the pockets of the manufacturers who in turn fatten the pockets of the companies that create the flavorings for them, which in turn - fattens us!
 Personally, I would rather save my money and try to cut out these nasty (but tasty) flavors from my life.